 This tiny little place in the West End is a bit of a hidden gem.
-Known for its thick-cut bacon and flaky croissants, Kitchen serves up delicious breakfast and brunch options (currently for take out only.)
+Known for its thick-cut bacon and flaky croissants, Kitchen serves up delicious breakfast and brunch options.
 If you have a sweet tooth, also try the sweet bread French toast.

 Just give yourself time to find parking and, once indoor dining is a thing again, be prepared for a wait.

 Kitchen is located at 94 Carpenter St, Providence, RI.